 Improving health takes a combination of system- and community-designed solutions.
 Too often, however, the focus is on system improvements rather than supporting and encouraging the individual and community to take charge of their own health.

 HealthPath has chosen to support community residents as they identify the changes they want to see and work to reach their goals.
-We will be awarding two year grants to communities working to achieve Cavity-Free Kids, Healthy Ohioans, and Age-Friendly Communities.
+We will be awarding two year grants to communities working to achieve Oral Health, Healthy Ohioans, and Age-Friendly Communities.

-HealthPath has already completed the application period for the 2020 round of Community Connections.
-Decisions will be announced by June 12, 2020.
+HealthPath has already started the application period for the 2022 round of Community Connections.
+Decisions will be announced by April, 2022.

 What "Community-Driven" Means to HealthPath